Has your startup has reached the point where you need to make your first hire?

 However, it was the engineering team, of whom worked on the problem over the weekend, that sent an email on Monday morning, with the solution.

-It was this solution, that transformed the business and lead to a product that generated insane revenue numbers for Google.
+It was this solution, that transformed the business and leads to a product that generated insane revenue numbers for Google.

 If you build a culture around being transparent, you can crowdsource solutions to problems that might’ve been hard to solve using the perspective of only one department.